 Annandale Public Schools has established Early Childhood Preschool Objectives to guide preparation for kindergarten.
 Annandale Preschool developed early childhood objectives based on the Minnesota Early Childhood Indicators of Progress.
 This Pre-K desired results developmental profile is completed throughout a school year for each child in our program.
 This profile is given to the Kindergarten team to review.

 Teachers rely on two screening measures supported by the Minnesota Department of Education: the ESI-R, Early Screening Inventory-Revised, 2008 Edition and an Ages and Stages Questionnaire.
 Early childhood staff members work in partnerships with community programs and local daycares to reach and encourage families to participate in screening of their children at 3 years old.
 Screenings can be scheduled during the child's preschool day.
 Marketing efforts feature mailings, promotional materials, and use of social media.

 All Students in Third Grade Achieving Grade-Level Literacy

 Elementary Literacy Goal (aligned with Q Comp goal) is based on the RtI Framework (Response to Intervention) for literacy as documented in our District Literacy Plan.
 This tiered approach allows us to reach all students based on defined data and interventions in place within our elementary school.

-Achievement and Integration Plan--Annnandale Public Schools participates as an Adjoining District in an Achievement and Integration Plan with St. Cloud Public Schools, a Recially Isolated School District.
+Achievement and Integration Plan-- Annandale Public Schools participates as an Adjoining District in an Achievement and Integration Plan with St. Cloud Public Schools, a Racially Isolated School District.
 This association with St. Cloud and other surrounding districts offers our students financial support for interventions and experiences with students in another district.

 Annandale High School College and Career Ready Goal--All students will receive grade appropriate instruction in set up of individual learning plans in the online college and career preparation resources.